Our Clients:

 Photo by: Mike Frey-Imagn Images

-Englishman Nathan Kimsey earned medalist honors at the U.S. Open final qualifying event on Monday at Walton Heath Golf Club in Surrey, England, with six others joining him in the U.S. Open field.
+Earlier in the day, Englishman Nathan Kimsey earned medalist honors at the U.S. Open final qualifying event at Walton Heath Golf Club in Surrey, England, one of seven to join the U.S. Open field.

 Frenchman Ugo Coussaud won a four-for-one playoff to break a tie for seventh at 10 under, beating LIV Golf member Thomas Detry of Belgium along with Hennie Du Plessis of South Africa and Andrew Wilson of England.